earthlingbridget/hannahbridgetprice/content/recipes/ragu.md

 &nbsp;
 ### Method
 1. Finely chop all veg (best to use a food processor).
-2. Put into a baking dish with your oil, miso, harissa, soy sauce, tomato paste and cumin seeds and mix well.
+2. Put veg into a baking dish with your oil, miso, harissa, soy sauce, tomato paste and cumin seeds and mix well.
-3. Bake at 190 degrees for 40 minutes.
+3. Bake at 190 degrees (fan) for 40 minutes.
 3. Stir halfway.
 4. When done, add in your lentils, pearl barley, red wine, creamed coconut, stock cubes and water and mix well.
 5. Bake at 180 degrees for 40 minutes covered with foil.